An Overview of Ibalizumab

 In what phase of testing is ibalizumab?

-Ibalizumab is currently being studied in Phase II clinical trials.
+Ibalizumab is currently being studied in Phase II clinical trials.2

 What have recent studies shown about ibalizumab?

-In a Phase II study, ibalizumab's safety and efficacy were investigated at two different strengths in treatment-experienced HIV-infected participants.
-Intravenous (IV) ibalizumab was given to treatment-experienced patients every 2 weeks or every 4 weeks (depending on the strength of the drug).
+In a 24-week Phase IIb study, ibalizumab's safety and efficacy were investigated at two different strengths in HIV-infected participants who had taken HIV medicines before entering the study (treatment-experienced).
+Intravenous (IV) ibalizumab was given to the treatment-experienced patients either every 2 weeks or every 4 weeks, depending on the strength of the drug.
+(An IV injection is placed directly into a vein.)
 Study participants also received optimized background therapy.
 (An optimized background regimen is a combination of drugs, chosen on the basis of a person's resistance test results and treatment history, that are not being studied as the investigational drug[s] in the clinical trial, but are given to help control a participant's HIV infection.)
-No control arm was used in this trial.
+No control arm was used in this study.5

-In HIV treatment-experienced adults, ibalizumab was shown to have significant antiviral activity.
+In this study, ibalizumab was shown to have significant antiviral activity in the treatment-experienced adults.
 In terms of safety, ibalizumab was well tolerated.
-The most common side effects were rash, diarrhea, headache, and nausea.
+The most common side effects were rash, diarrhea, headache, and nausea.5

-A Phase I study of ibalizumab given by subcutaneous injection to healthy volunteers is ongoing.
+A Phase I study of ibalizumab given by subcutaneous (SC) injection to healthy volunteers has been completed.
+(An SC injection is placed under the skin.)6

 Where can I get more information about clinical trials studying ibalizumab?